cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Tools of the Trade: Linux and SQL/module_4.md

 - Filter for login attempts made after a certain date
 - apply AND, OR, and NOT operators to filter SQL queries.
 - have practical experience in using INNER JOIN, LEFT JOIN, and RIGHT JOIN.

+## Explore SQL applications in security
+During the session covering SQL's role in security and relational database organization, focused on:
+- Identifying where security-related data is stored.
+- Connecting SQL to various security tasks.
+- Applying SQL to specific security scenarios like investigating failed logins and missing patches.
+- Exploring broader uses of SQL in cybersecurity.

+My strengths:
+- I demonstrated a clear understanding of how SQL queries can be constructed to extract specific information for security investigations.
+- I effectively connected SQL's capabilities to practical cybersecurity tasks and scenarios.

+Areas for improvement:
+- Paying close attention to the precise syntax and logical structure of complex SQL queries, especially when combining multiple conditions or using LEFT JOIN with NULL checks, to ensure they accurately capture the intended data.

 ## Personal Reflection